khjtony/khjtony.github.io/_posts/2016-11-15-SLAM-on-the-back-ongoing.markdown

 Though I am still not sure about different frames (base_link, odom, map), I can feed necessary data into base_link frame to see if this node can give me estimated location/position.

 #### REP 103 & REP 105
-REP referes to Ros Enhancement Proposal, it contains group of suggestions and cenventions that making different developers have "the same tone".
+REP referes to Ros Enhancement Proposal, it contains group of suggestions and conventions that making different developers have "the same tone".
 [REP 103](http://www.ros.org/reps/rep-0103.html) proposes **Standard Units of Measure and Coordinate Conventions**
 [REP 105](http://www.ros.org/reps/rep-0105.html) proposes **Coordinate Frames for Mobile Platforms**